 Knowing your carbohydrate and protein intake recommendations is great, but I encourage using the plate as a method of hitting your intake requirements.
 If you consume a balanced plate with all the components 3-5 times per day with high-quality snacks in between, you’re likely going to meet the energy demands of your sport.
 Again, it’s important to remember that carbohydrates are the body’s preferred source of energy.

 Keeping with the basics such as eating breakfast, lunch and dinner with small snacks in between meals will help improve your health and sport performance.
 Don’t skip meals and make sure your plate is full of colorful fruits and vegetables.
 Always choose water or milk over sugary beverage to support hydration and better overall health.
 It’s time we get back to the basics, which I discuss in detail in the last article I published, available for reference here.
 As always, nutrition is a secret weapon that can help you perform optimally in the classroom and in sport.

 Most parents and families understand how critical a nutrient-rich, balanced diet is for optimal health and athletic performance.
-If you’re raising an adolescent or teen athlete performing at a high-level, you must focus greater attention to their fueling needs to ward off fatigue, prevent nutrient deficiencies, and decrease risk of injury.
+If you’re raising an adolescent or teen athlete performing at a high level, you must focus greater attention on their fueling needs to ward off fatigue, prevent nutrient deficiencies, and decrease the risk of injury.

 Support your youth athlete using these strategies:

 There is no “special diet plan” to assist in achieving optimal athletic performance.
 Consumption of the fundamentals (three high-quality balanced meals with 2-3 snacks between) on a consistent basis leads to better sports performance, games won, strength increases, and fewer injuries.
 A great resource to build a plate for optimal performance can be viewed here .